MirrorNetworking/Mirror/doc/Guides/DedicatedServer/AWS/index.md

 ![Retrieve Your Default Windows Administrator Password 2](Retrieve%20Default%20Windows%20Administrator%20Password%202.PNG)

 There you have it!
-Now you 100% have your password and you should be logging into your dedicated server!
+Now you have your password and Remote Desktop should show you logging into your dedicated server!

 * 4. Setting up the firewall to allow connections through